-At June 30, 2004, we had working capital of \$81.2 million including cash and cash equivalents of \$25.1 million as compared to working capital of \$55.0 million including \$14.2 million in Cash and cash equivalents as of December 31, 2003.
-The \$26.2 million increase in working capital was driven primarily by an increase in accounts receivable, net and cash and cash equivalents.
+At September 30, 2004, we had working capital of \$88.5 million including Cash and cash equivalents of \$25.2 million, as compared to working capital of \$55.0 million including \$14.2 million in Cash and cash equivalents as of December 31, 2003.
+The \$33.5 million increase in working capital was driven primarily by an increase in Accounts receivable, net and Cash and cash equivalents.
+Furniture store sales in the Retail channel are primarily credit sales.
+Accordingly, as our sales to furniture stores increase as a percentage of our Net sales, we expect that a greater proportion of our Net sales will generate Accounts receivable, and the amounts of our Accounts receivable will increase over time.

 Our principal sources of funds are cash flows from operations and borrowings under our US and European revolving credit facilities.
-Our principal uses of funds consist of capital expenditures, payments of principal, and interest on our outstanding debt facilities.
-Capital expenditures totaled \$13.8 million for the six months ended June 30, 2004 and \$6.7 million for the six months ended June 30, 2003.
-We currently expect 2004 capital expenditures to be approximately \$28.0 million, including approximately \$16.0 million associated with the expansion of our European manufacturing facility.
+Our principal uses of funds consist of capital expenditures and debt service obligations.
+Capital expenditures totaled \$23.0 million for the nine months ended September 30, 2004 and \$17.3 million for the nine months ended September 30, 2003.
+We currently expect 2004 capital expenditures to be approximately \$47.3 million, including approximately \$16.0 million associated with the expansion of our European manufacturing facility and \$13.0 million in capital expenditures related to the new manufacturing facility in New Mexico.
+Capital expenditures related to the expansion of our Duffield manufacturing facility were approximately \$21.0 million.
+In addition, we currently expect 2005 capital expenditures related to the New Mexico manufacturing facility to be approximately \$25.5 million.

-Effective with the Company's initial public offering on December 18, 2003, the authorized shares of capital stock were increased to 300 million shares of common stock and 10 million shares of preferred stock.
+Effective with the Company's initial public offering on December 23, 2003, the authorized shares of capital stock were increased to 300 million shares of common stock and 10 million shares of preferred stock.
 All outstanding shares of the Company's Series A convertible preferred stock, Class A common stock, Class B-1 common stock and Class B-1 common stock warrants were converted to Tempur-Pedic International common stock on a one-for-one basis.
 The Company raised \$87.5 million from the initial public offering of 6,250,000 shares of common stock at a price to the public of \$14.00 per share, all of which shares were issued and sold by the Company.

 The Company received net proceeds, after deducting underwriting discounts and commissions, of \$79.0 million, of which \$18.7 million was used to pay down the Senior Term A loan in December 2003, and \$60.3 million was invested in short-term, investment-grade, interest-bearing instruments.
-During January 2004, we used the remaining proceeds to repay \$52.5 million of Senior

-Subordinated Notes.
-In conjunction with the repayment of the Senior Subordinated Notes, we reflected the \$5.4 million redemption premium as a Loss on extinguishment of debt included in Other income (expense), net in the six months ended June 30, 2004.
+During January 2004, we used the remaining proceeds to repay \$52.5 million of Senior Subordinated Notes.
+In conjunction with the repayment of the Senior Subordinated Notes, we reflected the \$5.4 million redemption premium as a Loss on extinguishment of debt included in Other income (expense), net in the nine months ended September 30, 2004.
 Total offering expenses were approximately \$8.6 million, including underwriters' discount.